edson-acordi/4bit-microcomputer/README.md

 | 0x300n           |0x30                   | LDI RC,n             |-               |

 Note that the operand (immediate) is represented by the letter "n".
+The MAddr nibble is not used with this instruction, so it is left at 0.

 <ins>Examples:</ins>